-- the legislation relevant to gas quality; - how gas quality is managed in its journey from production station to consumer; and - the availability of information about gas quality.
+- the legislation relevant to gas quality; - how gas quality is managed between production station and consumer installations; and - the availability of information about gas quality.

-The document originated from the work of gas retailers wishing to ensure that they comply with the Gas (Safety and Measurement) Regulations 2010 (SM Regulations).
+The protocol originated from the work of gas retailers wishing to ensure that they comply with the Gas (Safety and Measurement) Regulations 2010 (SM Regulations).
 However, it became clear that it had broader relevance and would require input from all participants in the gas supply chain to show the complete picture of how gas quality is managed.
-Gas Industry Co agreed to coordinate that input, and will now maintain the document and periodically re-issue it in accordance with the governance arrangements set out in Appendix B.
+Gas Industry Co agreed to coordinate that input, and will now maintain the protocol and periodically re-issue it in accordance with the governance arrangements set out in Appendix B.